top of page

 But more specifically than the idea that, like, it'd be a good idea if humans and their dæmons shared the occasional hug, this is again about how you codify a pattern of dæmon behaviour and appearance that helps us infer and believe in their place in this world.

-So the better act of imaginative world-building is to devise how you can incoorperate dæmons into recognisable societies without changing things too profoundly to accommodate them, on the whole, and do so in a believable way.
+So the better act of imaginative world-building is to devise how you can incoorperate dæmons into recognisable, relatable, mundane-feeling settings and societies without changing things too profoundly to accommodate them, on the whole, and do so in a believable way.

 I've sat on the tube or walked down the street and imagined how dæmons could fit into such a scene.
 And I've worked out some patterns.